stephenh/stephenh.github.com/_posts/2016-09-16-one-true-way-of-indenting.markdown

 }
 ```

-There are several problems here, one is ugly diffs, and the other is just bad readability.
+There are several problems here: one is ugly diffs, and the other is just bad readability.

 Ugly diffs result because when we add/remove/reorder a parameter that is in the middle of the arguments, it's going to shift all of other parameters around.
 E.g. the new version might look like, adding `newParam`: